GSAPP-CDP/archive/projects/2025/memento.md

 ****Oblivion****<br>
 *the state of being unaware or unconscious of what is happening*<br>

-An ovational study on the disconnect between people and the city, exploring gaze patterns, physical interactions, and the relationship between time, location, and activity during urban commutes.
+An observational study on the disconnect between people and the city, exploring gaze patterns, physical interactions, and the relationship between time, location, and activity during urban commutes.

 ![OBLIVION - the state of being unaware or unconscious of what is happening](/img/2025/memento/Oblivion%20step%20giff.gif)